My Life as a DJ: The Last Skeptik

 TM: Does the request thing get annoying?

-TM: You talked about learning producing before.
+TM: You talked about learning to produce earlier.
 Which do you prefer DJing or producing?

 TM: Lets talk about your new record.
 What was the inspiration behind it?

 TLS: To be super candid about it, the whole record is a journey through the depression and anxiety that I’ve struggled with previously.
 I really use my music as a therapeutic force, a cathartic thing.
 I wrote songs with rappers and singers that go along that path.
 There’s a lot on there that while I might not necessarily be doing it through lyrics the music sort of expresses this deep cinematic journey through the twisted emotions we all deal with day to day that we should never be scared of confronting and speaking about, because it’s so natural.
 It’s almost as natural as being happy, if not more.

 The album definitely has been a journey, navigating my way through this career in music that’s had so many ups and downs and the life that’s gone alongside it.
 For many years one of the best parts of what I do has been when people tell me that my music has helped them, and instrumental music at that, how they go for a walk or a run and it really helps them work through what’s going on in their heads, taps into what they’re feeling and that makes me happy because that’s what I put into my music, intense cinematic emotion.